-The Augmented product, as the name suggests, arise by themselves and are by products of the core and actual products.
+The Augmented product, as the name suggests, arise by themselves and are by-products of the core and actual products.
 These might be complete products within themselves.
 Again taking the above example, if you are manufacturing a car, it needs regular servicing, warranty etc. Thus these become tertiary products or augmented products.
-There are business which are dedicated completely in providing augmented products such as service centers, AMC centers etc.
+There are businesses which are dedicated completely in providing augmented products such as service centers, AMC centers etc.

 For example – If an IT company makes a software, the core product could be better operations and management for their customers.
 The actual product may be dedicated to multiple facets of the organization for which the software needs to be programmed, and the augmented product may be the maintenance of this software and regular up gradation.
 Thus even the service products have their own three levels.

 These three levels of a product play a vital part in product management and are also important while deciding the marketing mix of a company.
 This is mainly because, if there was an augmented product attached to the actual product, then the promotions, placing and pricing of even these augmented products needs to be decided.
 Thus product decisions are generally the primary decisions of the marketing mix.